mozilla-services/merino-py/docs/operations/configs.md

   - `query_timeout_sec` (`MERINO_PROVIDERS__ACCUWEATHER__QUERY_TIMEOUT_SEC`) - A floating
     point (in seconds) indicating the maximum waiting period when Merino queries for weather forecasts.
 This will override the default query timeout.
-  - `cached_report_ttl_sec` (`MERINO_PROVIDERS__ACCUWEATHER__CACHED_REPORT_TTL_SEC`) - The
-    number of whole seconds (as an integer) indicating the time-to-live for a cached weather report (current conditions and forecast) for a location.
-After the TTL expires, the provider will fetch and cache the report again on the next suggestion request for that location.

 #### AMO Provider